Updated on October 7, 2021. Medical content reviewed by Dr. Shatha Atiya.

 Jefferson City, MO 65102-0570

 Numerous medical marijuana dispensaries occupy Missouri.
 The most dispensary-populated cities include Kansas City, Springfield, and St. Louis.
 For a comprehensive account of the registered dispensaries in Missouri, check out the DHSS official list of licensed marijuana establishments.

 As a law-abiding Missouri state citizen, you should be aware of both your rights and your responsibilities while you are undergoing your medical cannabis treatment:

-- You are allowed to purchase up to 4 ounces of marijuana every 30-day period.
+- You are allowed to purchase up to 4 ounces of marijuana every 30 days.
 If your specific treatment imposes a higher dosage, the Department of Health may set a different purchasing limit that will not exceed a physician-recommended 60-day supply.
 However, you have no legal right to possess anything exceeding the explicitly set limit.

-- As per state regulation, you are allowed to cultivate your own marijuana at home, IF you have a Missouri patient cultivation card.
-This card comes on top of your regular medical marijuana ID card, and you will have to pay an extra $102.30 fee in order to obtain it.
+- You can cultivate marijuana at home IF you have a Missouri patient cultivation card.
+This card comes on top of your regular medical marijuana ID card, and you will have to pay an extra $102.30 fee to obtain it.
 A Missouri patient cultivation card allows you to grow up to 6 flowering plants at a time.

-- Marijuana paraphernalia (such as bongs, tobacco blunts, rolling paper) is NOT necessary for any type of marijuana treatment.
-You have no legal excuse for being found in possession of such an item, or, even worse, to be using it for your own product manufacturing.
+- Marijuana paraphernalia (such as bongs, tobacco blunts, rolling paper) is NOT necessary for any form of marijuana treatment.
+You have no legal excuse for being found in possession of such an item or, even worse, using it to make cannabis products.